top of page

 míng yuè jǐ shí yǒu - bright moon when have;

-bǎ jiǔ wèn qīng tiān - hold cup of wine ask dark blue sky;
+bǎ jiǔ wèn qīng tiān - hold a cup of wine and ask dark-blue sky;

 bú zhī tiān shàng gōng què - not know in Heaven Palace;